jwheare/ircv3-specifications/core/metadata-3.2.md

 Metadata propagates to clients automatically under certain conditions:

-1. Upon authentication and successful negotiation of `metadata-notify`, clients MUST have their non-transient metadata propagated to them.
-If none exists, servers MUST send `RPL_METADATAEND`.
-2. Clients SHOULD have current metadata of targets propagated to them upon subscription.
+1. Clients SHOULD have current metadata of targets propagated to them upon subscription.
+1. Clients SHOULD be notified about channel metadata after joining a channel which has set any of the subscribed keys.
+1. Clients SHOULD be notified about other channel members' metadata after joining a channel.
+1. Clients SHOULD have new metadata of a client propagated to them when a value of a subscribed key for another client sharing at least one channel is set, unset or changed.
+1. Clients SHOULD have new metadata of a channel propagated to them when a value of a subscribed key for a channel the client is on is set, unset or changed.
-3. Clients who enable `metadata-notify` after issuing `MONITOR` commands to subscribe to users SHOULD have current metadata propagated to them for those users.
+1. Clients who enable `metadata` after issuing `MONITOR` commands to subscribe to users SHOULD have current metadata propagated to them for those users.

 ### Postponed synchronization